apple-fritter/ploop.rs/README.md

 # ploop.rs
-More robust and reliable than the original Bash script, with better memory management, improved error handling, and more accurate timing information.
+More robust and reliable than [the original Bash script](https://github.com/apple-fritter/ploop.sh), with better memory management, improved error handling, and more accurate timing information.

-> #### For more information on the original project
-> please visit the [ploop.sh](https://github.com/apple-fritter/ploop.sh) GitHub page.

-The original ploop was written in Bash and used the `read` command to read each line of a `TSV` file and process it one at a time.
+The original [ploop](https://github.com/apple-fritter/ploop.sh) was written in Bash and used the `read` command to read each line of a `TSV` file and process it one at a time.
 This Rust program, on the other hand, reads the entire file into memory as a `Vector` type, which allows for better memory management and faster processing.

 In addition, the Rust program uses Rust's built-in `timer` functionality to record the start and end times of the program's execution, rather than using the `date` command in a Bash script.